Kassandra, Chalkidiki: History

-In Late Antiquity, the center of the peninsula was the city of Cassandreia, located at the site of ancient Potidaia.
+In Late Antiquity, the center of the peninsula was the city of Cassandreia or Kassandreia.
 A polis and a bishopric, Cassandreia was destroyed by the Huns in 539 or 540 AD.
 After this, Emperor Justinian I built a wall at the entrance of the peninsula, but it is not until the 10th century that a sizeable settlement—described as a township (polichnion) and later as a fortress (kastron)—re-appears in the peninsula and that the bishopric is mentioned again, as a suffragan of Thessalonica.
 The area prospered due to its fertility, and both Thessalonians as well as the monks of the growing monastic community at nearby Mount Athos had estates there.

 In the winter of 1307/08, the peninsula and the city were seized and held by the Catalan Company during their move from Thrace to southern Greece.
 The 14th-century historian Nikephoros Gregoras describes Kassandreia as "abandoned" during his time, and sometime before 1407, Emperor John VII Palaiologos rebuilt the old fortifications of Justinian.
-As a de facto annex of Thessalonica, the peninsula shared the city's fate and came under a brief Venetian control in 1423, before being captured by the Ottoman Empire in ca. 1430.
+As a de facto annex of Thessalonica, the peninsula shared the city's fate and came under a brief Venetian control in 1423, before being captured by the Ottoman Empire in c.
+1430.

 Kassandra (Kesendire) was one of the places that rebelled against the Ottomans in 1821.
-Because it managed to stop the Turkish army from fighting the rebels in sourhern Greece, the entire peninsula was burnt by the Turks.
-The refugees moved with fishing boats to the islands of Skiathos, Skopelos, Alonissos and Evoia.
-Nobody lived in the peninsula for more than 30 years.
-Then the population started to gather again.
+Because it managed to stop the Turkish army from fighting the rebels in southern Greece, the entire peninsula was burnt by the Turks.
+Many refugees moved with fishing boats to the islands of Skiathos, Skopelos, Alonnisos and Euboeia.
 In 1912 it became a part of Greece.
-Many Greek refugees from Anatolia settled in the peninsula after the 1923 population exchange following the Greco-Turkish War.

 The peninsula was lined with paved roads in the mid-20th century.
 Tourism also arrived after the war period of World War II and the Greek Civil War.
 More paved roads were added in the 1970s and the 1980s and tourism developed rapidly.
 Agriculture shifted to tourism and other businesses as the primary industry of the peninsula in the 1980s.
 The eastern coastal strip from Kallithea down to Pefkochori became especially built up with resorts.

 On August 22, 2006, the peninsula was struck by a major forest fire that affected the central and the southern parts of the peninsula, on the day of the heatwave when temperatures soared to nearly 40 °C. Several houses were destroyed including villas, hotels and a campground, while the natural beauty was erased.
 It burnt large areas of forests including some farmlands.
 The cause of this tremendous fire was dry lightning which occurred throughout the evening.
 The forest fire lasted nearly five days and devastated the economy and the peninsula.
 Villages that were affected were Chanioti, Nea Skioni, Polychrono, Pefkochori and Kriopigi.
 The forests mostly recovered again after 10 years.